 In connection with the Acquisition, on January 14, 2011, we entered into a stockholders agreement with Carlyle, members of management who hold common stock and certain other stockholders.
 Upon the effectiveness of the registration statement of which this prospectus forms a part, the stockholders agreement will be amended and restated.
 See "Certain Relationships and Related Party Transactions-Amended and Restated Stockholders Agreement."
 Pursuant to the amended and restated stockholders agreement, Carlyle will have the right to designate nine of our eleven directors.
 Mr. Drendel will also be a director, and shall serve as the non-executive chairman of the Board, for so long as he is employed by us pursuant to his employment agreement.
+See

-See "Compensation Discussion and Analysis-Employment, Severance and Change in Control Arrangements" for more information regarding the employment agreement we have entered into with Mr. Drendel.
+"Compensation Discussion and Analysis-Employment, Severance and Change in Control Arrangements" for more information regarding the employment agreement we have entered into with Mr. Drendel.
 The final director is our senior ranking executive officer, who, for so long as he serves as our chief executive officer, will be Marvin S. Edwards, Jr. Carlyle is not obligated to designate the entire number of directors to which it is entitled and any such undesignated positions shall remain vacant until such time as Carlyle exercises its right to designate such additional directors.
-Currently, Carlyle has designated only six of the nine director positions to which it is entitled under the amended and restated stockholders agreement; however, the seventh Carlyle-designated director shall be the additional director we expect to be appointed concurrent with the consummation of this offering.
+Currently, Carlyle has designated only six of the nine director positions to which it is entitled under the amended and restated stockholders agreement; however, the seventh Carlyle-designated director shall be Mr. Yates, the additional director who will be appointed prior to the listing of our common stock on Nasdaq.
 Positions for the two additional Carlyle designate any directors pursuant to the terms of the amended and restated stockholders agreement, these positions will be filled by our stockholders in accordance with our certificate of incorporation and bylaws.
-See "Description of Capital Stock" for more information regarding our amended and restated certificate of incorporation and our amended and restated byl reflected in the information discussed in each of the directors' individual biographies set forth immediately above.
+See "Description of Capital Stock" for more information regarding our amended and restated certificate of incorporation and our amended and restated bylaws.

+When considering whether directors and nominees have the experience, qualifications, attributes or skills, taken as a whole, to enable the Board of Directors to satisfy their oversight responsibilities effectively in light of our business and structure, the Board of Directors focused primarily on each person's background and experience as reflected in the information discussed in each of the directors' individual biographies set forth immediately above.
 We believe that our directors provide an appropriate diversity of experience and skills relevant to the size and nature of our business.

-When considering whether directors and nominees have the experience, qualifications, attributes or skills, taken as a whole, to enable the Board of Directors to satisfy their oversight responsibilities effectively in light of our business and structure, the Board of Directors focused primarily on each person's background and experience as